it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.1.7

-### Disable Workstation-to-Workstation Communication
+### Limit Workstation-to-Workstation Communication

-Using technologies such as private VLANs or micro-segmentation, disable all workstation-to-workstation communication to limit an attacker's ability to move laterally and compromise neighboring systems.
+When not in use, limit workstation-to-workstation communication using technologies such as private VLANs or micro-segmentation.
->Whenever possible, workstations should be limited to talking only to servers.
+>Whenever possible, workstations should be limited to talking only to servers thereby limiting lateral movement between workstations.

 Applies to: On-prem components